 Museum collections are libraries of the world’s biological, cultural and environmental history and are vital to our ability to interpret the past and understand our place in its future.
 As such, museums are stewards of this history, preserving it for posterity while fostering an informed appreciation of our complex and ever-changing world.

-The Florida Museum’s Division of Collections and Research is dedicated to understanding and preserving biological diversity and cultural heritage.
+The Florida Museum’s Natural History Department is dedicated to understanding and preserving biological diversity and cultural heritage.
 Utilizing millions of specimens and artifacts housed within the Museum, our scientists are at the forefront of exploring some of today’s most pressing and fascinating scientific issues.

-As of 2017, the Florida Museum houses more than 40 million specimens and objects, making us the Southeast’s largest natural history museum and one of the top five nationally in terms of collections size.
+The Florida Museum houses more than 40 million specimens and objects, making us the Southeast’s largest natural history museum and one of the top five nationally in terms of collections size.
 Many of our individual department collections rank among the top 10 in the U.S., and some rank among the top 10 globally.
-These vast holdings are available locally and internationally to scholars, scientists, students and the public through on-site study, public exhibitions, loans, publications, television and the Internet.
+These vast holdings are available locally and internationally to scholars, scientists, students and the public through on-site study, public exhibitions, loans, publications, television and the internet.